Without a proper understanding, contractors quickly find themselves in a vulnerable position during litigation.

 - Proposed pricing.

 This is not an exhaustive list.
-However, for purposes of filing a bid protest that challenges the agency’s best value and trade offs definition as stated in the solicitation, protestors must understand that the agency has broad discretion on what is believes to be the best value.
+However, for purposes of filing a bid protest that challenges the agency’s best value trade offs definition as stated in the solicitation, protestors must understand that the agency has broad discretion on what it believes to be the best value.

 - Agencies should not just use mechanical scoring systems to determine the best value contracting award decision.